michaelbreslin/slate/source/includes/basics/_ccm.md

 and Queries.
-Each tier has a base 20GB storage allocation, with additional storage available at $1 per GB per month (indicative pricing as at August 2016) .
+Each tier has a base 20GB storage allocation, with additional storage available at $1 per GB per month.
 The tier prices range from free, through to several thousand dollars per month, depending on the configuration you choose.